Important Dates Registration for Summer and Fall classes is now open

 Topham is a member of the Texas Community College Teachers Association and the American Federation of Teachers.

-Nathalie M. Vega-Rhodes, mathematics professor, is new to teaching at Lone Star College-Kingwood.
+Nathalie M. Vega-Rhodes, mathematics professor, has been teaching at Lone Star College-Kingwood since 2012.
 Her math experience in college led her to conquer the subject and teach it to others.

 "As a student who started in developmental math, I never believed that I would or could be successful at math.
 I always thought that math was a subject to 'get through' and dreaded my first few semesters.
 Then I had a professor who encouraged me to work with her as her SI leader in college algebra.
 Over the course of that semester, I saw frustrated students conquer their fears and grasp concepts that were previously obscure.
 I think the 'light bulb' moment is why most instructors decide to teach - reproducing this experience is addicting!
 For me, when I saw that I could help others in math, the rest was history," she said.